A Chinese Ghost Story II: Plot

 Following the events of the first film, Ning (Leslie Cheung) parts ways with the Taoist Yin (Wu Ma) and returns to his home village, which has since fallen on desperate times.
-Fleeing from cannibals, Ning winds up being imprisoned.
+Fleeing from cannibals, Ning is mistaken for a wanted criminal and imprisoned.
 Sharing a cell with Elder Chu, a renowned scholar, Ning apparently spends months languishing in prison.
 On the day of Ning's execution, the scholar reveals that he has dug out an escape tunnel.
 He gives Ning one of his books and a pendant and sends Ning through the tunnel.

 Ning obliviously steals the horse of Autumn (Jacky Cheung), a Taoist sectarian with supernatural powers.
 When Ning stops for the night in an abandoned villa, Autumn catches up and the two sort out the misunderstanding.
 But in the middle of the night, rebel soldiers attack the two visitors from the trees.
 The rebel soldiers pretend to be ghosts, but Autumn, who is able to detect or smell the aura of ghosts and demons, penetrates their disguise.
 After a short skirmish, the rebel sisters Windy (Joey Wong) and Moon (Michelle Reis) discover Elder Chu's pendant.
 While Ning mistakes Windy for his love Siu Sin, whom she resembles, the rebels mistake Ning for the Elder Chu.

 The sisters explain that their father, Lord Fu (Lau Siu-Ming), was framed for a crime and is now being transported to the place of his execution.
 The rebels' mission is to free him.
 They set off and leave Ning and Autumn at the villa.
 The next night, the two discover that the villa actually is haunted by a corpse-demon.
 In the ensuing battle, Autumn uses his powers to dismantle the walls of an old building and telekinetically move the walls, ramming them into the demon.
 He then uses talismans to incinerate the demon, cleaves the demon in two, and then uses a command word to incinerate it again.
 Despite being crushed by moving brick walls, cleaved in two, and severely burned, the demon still manages to flee.
 Autumn gives pursuit, using his supernatural powers to burrow through the ground, but ultimately fails to catch the demon.